-In April 2017, the Company entered into an equity distribution agreement with JMP Securities LLC under which the Company may offer and sell up to \$100.0 million of common stock in an At-The-Market equity offering, We did not sell any shares under this agreement during 2017.
+In April 2017, the Company entered into an equity distribution agreement with JMP Securities LLC under which the Company may offer and sell up to \$100.0 million shares of common stock in an At-The-Market equity offering.
+The Company has not sold any shares under this agreement.